Every author wants to publish an Amazon bestseller. But do you know how to choose Amazon book categories as part of book marketing?

 First of all, why should you really care about promotion?

-Make no mistake though, I am not here to talk about classic book promotion tips: social media ads, content marketing, and similar techniques that get thrown around a dime a dozen in every other blog.
+Social media ads, content marketing, and similar techniques that get thrown around are a dime a dozen in every other blog.

 I intend on tackling a much more fundamental aspect of publishing a book: choosing the right category to maximize your profit on Kindle.